Scream Queens (2015 TV series): Critical response

 Scream Queens received mixed reviews from critics in its first season.
-On review aggregator Rotten Tomatoes, the first season has a 68% approval rating based on 74 reviews, with an average rating of 6.3/10.
+On review aggregator Rotten Tomatoes, the first season has a 68% approval rating based on 148 reviews, with an average rating of 6.3/10.
 The site's critical consensus reads, "Too tasteless for mainstream viewers and too silly for horror enthusiasts, Scream Queens fails to satisfy."
 On Metacritic, the season was given a score of 59 out of 100, based on 33 critics, indicating "mixed or average reviews".
 IGN reviewer Terri Schwartz gave a very positive review of the two-episode premiere, giving it a 9.7 out of 10, stating "Ryan Murphy has worked his TV magic again with a killer start to Scream Queens.
 From the acting to the costuming to the writing, everything about this concept and execution works [and] offers up enough mystery and intrigue to keep even the biggest skeptic entertained."
 Ed Power of The Telegraph also gave the premiere a positive review, awarding it four out of five stars.
 Brian Lowry of Variety, remarked in his review of the finale, "Murphy's real genius stems from an ability to promote his shows through concept and casting, the tradeoff being that those qualities have a bad habit of trumping execution", earlier noting "The big reveal in the finale wasn't particularly revealing, mostly because the narrative had been such a madcap mess in the preceding weeks that any suspense had dissipated long ago."

 The second season received more positive reviews from critics.
-On Rotten Tomatoes, all of which reviewed the premiere only, reporting an 83% approval rating with an average rating of 7.1/10, and provided no critical consensus.
+Rotten Tomatoes reported an 86% approval rating based on seven reviews with an average rating of 7.1/10, and provided no critical consensus.
 The average Nielsen viewership ratings for the second season were roughly half of that of the first season, including a 48% decrease in live viewership and a 51.2% decrease in "live + 7-day DVR" viewership.
 Orly Greenberg, from the Observer, gave a mixed review of the second-season premiere, complimenting the casting of John Stamos as a positive addition but noted problems in the overall execution, stating "season two feels just slightly stronger than the previous semi–disaster of a season last year ...
 Its tone is scattered [and] its acting is inconsistent at best."
 In her review of the finale, she stated "This season finale resolved nothing, mostly because there was nothing to resolve.
 This was honestly and truly the most anti-climactic season closer I've ever seen ... neither mysterious nor intriguing.
 Instead it was vaguely just ... present."
 Brian Moylan of Vulture remarked in his finale review that "nothing about this season made sense.
 [Scream Queens] at its best [is] a campy treat that doesn't need logic because it has smarts, sass, and plenty of bitchiness to keep everything humming.
 This season lacked all of that.
 It seemed like a lame retread of an idea that ran out of steam 15 episodes ago."
 He gave the finale two out of five stars.